 Whatever your choice, be assured you’ll be lost in timeless elegance.
 Whilst all suites are unique, what they do share are impeccable attention to detail.
 Think historical artefacts, original artwork, bespoke joinery and custom fittings.
-Every suite boasts rich linens, sumptuous feather and down pillows and mattress toppers, hand stitched cushions, a contemporary ensuite with walk in shower, and indulgent Salus toiletries.
+Every suite boasts rich linens, quality cottons, sumptuous feather and down pillows and mattress toppers, hand stitched cushions, a contemporary ensuite with walk in shower, and indulgent Salus toiletries.

 The Ship Inn Stanley evokes intrigue and beauty.
 Indulge yourself in the suite of your choice and bask in the story of a bygone era.

 The Guest Lounge at the Ship Inn Stanley has been re-imagined to weave past and present in a rich tapestry that merges ambiance with comfortable elegance.
 This is a space designed to nurture the weary traveler.
 To provide cozy refuge for unwinding with friends or a good book.READ MORE